G Options B Comments

 Sometimes, these discussions were happening in the comment threads.
 But other times, users were making their own versions of these lists with different items, as a response.

 This gave us an idea.
-What if we encouraged Ranker users to make their own versions of a list, and then tied all these lists together, so everyone could see the original list that started the discussion, and follow along as other people added their own input and insights?
+What if we encouraged Ranker users to make their own versions of a list, and then tied all these lists together, so everyone could see the original list that started the discussion and follow along as other people added their own input and insights?
 So now we have "re-ranks" for this purpose.

-Clicking on the names of anyone who has re-ranked a list will also take you to their version of the list.
-If you've both made versions of the same list, you'll see a comparison of your picks with theirs, all in one page.
-We want you to know if your friends have bad taste in Saturday Night Live sketches, or if they secretly hate nachos.
+Clicking on the dropdown menu will allow you to access the version of anyone who has re-ranked the list.
+Here, you'll be able to see how each person re-ranked their compared to the original list.
+We want you to know if your friends have bad taste in "Saturday Night Live" sketches, or if they secretly hate nachos.
 (Gasp!)
 That stuff matters.

 Otherwise, the list can be edited just like any other Ranker list.
 (Click our Basic Guide to List-Building for more detailed information on how to make a Ranker list.)

-How do Ultimate Lists Work?Ultimate Lists are automatically generated by Ranker any time a single list topic has been re-ranked 3 or more times.
+How do Ultimate Lists Work?Ultimate Lists are automatically generated by Ranker any time a single list topic has been re-ranked three or more times.
 In most cases, the original list that was written on that topic then BECOMES an Ultimate List.
 But what does this really mean?

-Most importantly, the list is now labeled as an Ultimate List, and is featured more prominently around the site.
+Most importantly, the list is now labeled as an Ultimate List and is featured more prominently around the site.
 Ultimate Lists are the best way for Ranker to present truly crowdsourced opinions on popular topics.
 So if you want to see what the Internet really thinks are the Best Movie Villains of All Time or the Greatest Pro Wrestlers, there's no better way to find out than checking an Ultimate List.

 That's because, unlike other Ranker lists that reflect the opinions of just one person, the items on the Ultimate List and their order are determined by looking at everyone's lists put together, plus everyone's votes.
 Using our own Ultimate List algorithm, Ranker analyzes every individual person's re-ranked list on a subject, then layers in voting activity from the Ranker community, and then puts the list in order based on these factors.
-So even if 4 out of 5 re-rankers picked The Rock as their favorite wrestler, if the community comes in and votes him down, he may only show up in 2nd or 3rd place on the Ultimate List.
+So even if four out of five re-rankers picked The Rock as their favorite wrestler, if the community comes in and votes him down, he may only show up in 2nd or 3rd place on the Ultimate List.

 So if you see an Ultimate List around the site and want to influence the rankings, the best way to do it is to add your own re-ranked version.
 But hey... if you want to vote as well... don't let us stop you.
 Lists may count more than votes, but Diddy says every vote counts.
-And I don't want to argue with that guy, he has like 18 bodyguards.
+And I don't want to argue with that guy; he has like 18 bodyguards.

-How To Set Up a List to be Re-RankedWhen making a brand new Ranker list on an original topic, you're given an option to allow other users to "Encourage others to ReRank their version of your list concept."
-(This option can be found by clicking on "More Options" when editing any list, and looking under the "Voting & Contributions" tab.)
-Checking this box will mean that the "Rerank this List Your Way" button will appear on your final list page, and by clicking, other users can make their own version of your list.
-It also means that, if 3 people decide to make their own re-ranks of your list, a new 'Ultimate List' will be generated allowing the entire Ranker community to vote and participate in deciding the order of items.
+How To Set Up a List to be Re-RankedWhen making a brand new Ranker list on an original topic, you're given an option to allow other users to "Make their own version."
+(This option can be found by clicking the "Options" tab when editing any list, and looking under the "People who see my list can..." section.)
+Toggle the button to "Yes" to allow other users to make their own version of your list.
+It also means that if three people decide to make their own re-ranks of your list, a new 'Ultimate List' will be generated, allowing the entire Ranker community to vote and participate in deciding the order of items.